djogos1/djogos1/README.md

 ### Hi there 👋
+⚡ I'm learning currently learning about Quantum Mechanics through Chemistry lens 🌱 I'm a coding beginner
+😄 I'm up for any sport but basketball is my favorite
 <!--
 **djogos1/djogos1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.